-separate petroleum operations pertaining to each petroleum right shall constitute a separate petroleum petroleum operation.
+Separate petroleum operations 23 (1) Subject to this section, petroleum operations petroleum right shall constitute aseparate petroleum operation.

 (2) The following rules shall apply after approval of a development and operation plan within a petroleum licence area-

 - (a) petroleum operations conducted pursuant to the petroleum right to the date of approval and petroleum operations conducted with respect to the development and operation area after that date shall be treated as conducted with respect to the same separate petroleum operation; and - (b) from the date of approval, petroleum operations conducted pursuant to the petroleum right that are not in respect of the development and operation area shall be treated as a new separate petroleum operation. - (3) Where- - (a) there is approval of a development and operation plan within a petroleum licence area (whether or not there are prior plans approved within the licence area); and the petroleum operations conducted in the relinquished area referred to in paragraph (b) from the date of approval shall be treated as conducted with respect to the area of the development and operation plan referred to in paragraph (a) and therefore the same separate petroleum operation as conducted in that area.